stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/32_proxy_model.md

 remote service.
 When the client code asks for data, the Model issues the appropriate request to the service provider.

+FIXME:

+When the Model implements SQL access to a specific database table, the resulting proxy model is normally called Table Data Gateway.
+Note however, that in this case, an instance does not represent a row.
+It represents the table, and it provides methods to perform CRUD operations on it.

 ### Practical example

 A simple Django Model provides an example of a Proxy Model.